-The Solomon Islands Government (SIG) will utilise a four pool approach to identify and evaluate projects that seek to be funded, in part or in full, through an on-lending arrangement.
+The Solomon Islands Government (SIG) will utilise a four pool approach to identify and evaluate projects that seek to be funded, in part or in full, through sub-national direct borrowing.
 This approach is depicted in Figure 1 below.
 An indicative evaluation process timeline is shown in Appendix 2.